Kenya Power and Lighting Company: Subsidiary

 In 2015, KPLC elevated its wholly owned school, Kenya Power Training School to the Institute of Energy Studies and Research (IESR), to "provide training solutions for the power sector in the areas of generation, transmission, distribution and inter-connectivity".
 The primary target population are the countries of the Northern Corridor.

 Controversy

 The company has been faced with a lot of controversy regarding making of losses, despite having a major source of profit through sale of electricity to the public, as well as charging exceptionally high electricity bills that caused public uproar.
 As of April 2021, the company had a commercial debt of KSh.
 65.5 billion (approx. US$555 million).

-Power purchase from Ethiopia
+Power purchase from Ethiopia and Uganda

 In 2022, Kenya Power Limited signed a 25-year power purchase agreement, whereby Ethiopian Electric Power will sell and Kenya Power will buy electricity at specified agreed rates.
 For the first three years, 200 MW will be exchanged, with the quantity increasing to 400 MW in the remaining 22 years of the contract.
 The power will be transmitted along the Sodo–Moyale–Suswa High Voltage Power Line.
-The contract begins on 1 November 2022.
+In 2022, Kenya Power began importing 200 MW of electricity from Ethiopia under a long-term power purchase agreement, with the quantity of power imported expected to rise to 400 MW in the future.

+In 2024, Kenya began negotiating with Uganda to establish a formal power purchase agreement for 100 MW, between the two countries.
+This would replace the energy exchange arrangement between the two countries' power distribution companies: namely Kenya Power and UEDCL.
+Those discussions were still ongoing in February 2026.